Crazy Arms: Cover versions

 "Crazy Arms" has been covered many times by performers both in country music and other genres.
-In 1956, just weeks after its original release, the song was recorded at Sun Studios (Memphis) by a young Jerry Lee Lewis, marking the debut of The Killer's career.
-Some of the other notable names include Marion Worth, Bing Crosby (for his 1965 album Bing Crosby Sings the Great Country Hits), Louis Armstrong, Chuck Berry, the Andrews Sisters, Gram Parsons, Patsy Cline, Waylon Jennings, Trini Lopez, Mickey Gilley, Great Speckled Bird, Willie Nelson, Patty Loveless, Marie Osmond, and the Jerry Garcia Band.
+In 1956, just weeks after its original release, the song was recorded at Sun Studios (Memphis) by a young Jerry Lee Lewis, marking the debut of the Killer's career.
+Some of the other notable names include Marion Worth, Bing Crosby (for his 1965 album Bing Crosby Sings the Great Country Hits), Louis Armstrong, Chuck Berry, the Andrews Sisters, Gram Parsons, Patsy Cline, Waylon Jennings, Trini Lopez, Mickey Gilley, Great Speckled Bird, Willie Nelson, Patty Loveless, Lucille Starr (RPM number five), Marie Osmond, Richard Thompson (as part of the Bunch), and the Jerry Garcia Band.
 In addition, Price had a cameo role on a version recorded by Barbara Mandrell, on her 1990 album Morning Sun.
 Karen Chandler and Jimmy Wakely directly covered the Price version in 1956.
-In 2000 Van Morrison and Linda Gail Lewis performed the song on their album You Win Again.
+In 1996, BR5-49 covered “Crazy Arms” on their self-titled album issued on September 16, 1996.
+In 2000, Van Morrison and Linda Gail Lewis performed the song on their album You Win Again.
 Linda Ronstadt recorded a cover for her 1971 album, Linda Ronstadt.
 Marty Stuart recorded an instrumental version with Mooney on his 2010 album Ghost Train: The Studio B Sessions.
 Also recently recording "Crazy Arms" was Chris Isaak on his CD 2 of "Beyond the Sun" collection.
-The Cajun band Kevin Naquin and the Ossun Playboys recorded the song for the 2018 album Man in the Mirror.
+Cajun band Kevin Naquin and the Ossun Playboys recorded the song for the 2018 album Man in the Mirror.